 Encouraging mulch shrub and tree beds will reduce watering, fertilizing, and yard maintenance requirements.
-In addition, added tree canopy will reduce the "heat island effect" and will offer more of an aesthetic variety throughout the neighbourhood.
+In addition, added tree canopy will reduce the "heat island effect" and will offer more of an aesthetic variety throughout the neigbourhood.
+This will greatly reduce the community's demand on the County's potable water supply.